Recent Examples of altitude sickness from the Web

-First Known Use of ALTITUDE SICKNESS
+First Known Use of altitude sickness

-Seen & Heard
+Seen and Heard

 What made you want to look up altitude sickness?
 Please tell us where you read or heard it (including the quote, if possible).